akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 [Add ArgoCD to an existing project](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/blob/main/templates/github/argocd/template.yaml) | ArgoCD
 [Template for creating a backend plugin skeleton](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/tree/main/templates/create-backend-plugin) | Janus Idp, Frontend, Backend
 [Create Frontend Plugin Template](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/blob/main/templates/create-frontend-plugin/template.yaml) | Janus Idp, Frontend, Backend

-<br></br>

-## Contributing

-We welcome contributions to this repository.
-If you have a template that you would like to share, please follow these steps:

-* Fork this repository.
-* Create a new branch for your template.
-* Add your template to the appropriate directory.
-* Submit a pull request for review.

 ## Support
 If you are a Developer Hub customer and find a bug, please open up an issue.